Correspondence chess: Types

+Correspondence chess has evolved into various forms, with server-based correspondence chess emerging as the most widespread in the contemporary world.
+Notably, major correspondence servers have grown in size and popularity, reaching the same prominence as online blitz chess servers.

+The landscape of chess has further expanded with the surge in popularity of daily chess, particularly in the second decade of the 21st century.
+This growth is evident in the annual influx of thousands of new players.
+The heightened interest in daily chess is underscored by the participation in the Daily Chess Championships organized since 2018.
+While the first edition had just over 7,000 players, in 2023, due to the significant interest in the event, the organizer had to limit the number of participants to 35,000.

+Daily chess

+Daily chess represents the adaptation of traditional correspondence chess to the digital realm of the Internet.
+The term daily chess has become commonplace, thanks to the multitude of tournaments hosted by the Chess.com platform.
+It is often characterized as a fusion of online chess and correspondence chess; the immediacy and real-time interaction reminiscent of online chess are combined with the more contemplative pace and turn-based structure found in traditional correspondence chess.
+This amalgamation allows players to engage in matches with opponents from around the world without the pressure of immediate time constraints.
+In its fundamental form, daily chess requires players to complete each move within a strict 24-hour timeframe, as implied by its name.

-Server-based correspondence chess
+Server-based

 Correspondence chess servers are usually database-driven and carry with them a web-based interface for submitting moves to the database.
-But they do create the possibility of facilitating any method of transmission, as long as the transmitted moves are audited within the server's database.
+However, the method of transmission does not matter, as long as the transmitted moves are audited within the server's database.

-Server fees vary.
-Most casual servers use a yearly charging model, whereby players can play as many tournaments or games as they want all year round.
+Server fees vary; most casual servers use a yearly charging model, whereby players can play as many tournaments or games as they want all year round.
 Some servers offer basic membership for free, with more services available for a fee.
-Also more casual servers allow the use of nicknames, and have a real-time rating system which often adjusts a player's rating after each rated game.
-Casual servers also tend to have a wide range of facilities, such as online games databases, social and chess improvement forums, teams, and player homepages.
+Casual servers also tend to have a wide range of features, such as real-time rating systems, online games databases, social and chess improvement forums, teams, and player homepages.
 More traditional correspondence chess servers often charge per tournament and force the use of real names.
 For example, competitors in the Correspondence Chess League of America use their real names rather than aliases.

+The vast majority of chess platforms that enable playing chess also provide access to server-based correspondence / daily chess.
+However, not all of them allow switching to the analysis mode or offer a built-in library of openings or entire games.

-Mobile correspondence chess
+Mobile

-With the advent of smartphones such as Apple's iPhone, Blackberry, and Android-based devices, correspondence chess has seen a recent rise in popularity as applications on these devices.
-Usually the devices use wireless internet or SMS technology to submit their moves to a central server.
+With the advent of smartphones such as Apple's iPhone, Blackberry, and Android-based devices, correspondence chess has seen a recent rise in popularity as applications on these devices, where users submit their moves to a central server.